Superpat/ancientreligions/ACR_Changelog.md

 General:

 - Fixed many, many, *many* bugs.
+- Thanks to Maal for the warrior society backgrounds!
+  - Check out his mods The Great Trade League and Fighters Guilds!

 Celtic:

 - Living Legend bloodline event has been fixed.
 Those of you with many duplicate bloodlines can keep them as compensation for your troubles.
 - Added new Torques as Celtic crown jewels.
 These will replace crowns (but take the neck slot), and Celts will get the swords Christians and Norse get.
 - Added new unique Doctrine for Celtic, "Clans of Dannu", which grants Equality, Animism, haruspicy, and the Heroic Religion unit modifiers.
+  - Crappy Animism morale bonus not applied.
 - The Celtic Warrior Lodge, "The Band of Camulos", has been added.
 Camulos is a Briton war and storm god.
   - Special leader trait is "Raider".
     - +50% Imprison Enemy Commander